 - App store improvements – Weebly has really improved its app store since our last round of testing, jumping up 66.67% in our rankings!

 - Really helpful SEO guides in Weebly’s help and support center, for advice on coding, keyword optimization, and tips on boosting your site’s ranking.

 - Drag-and-drop customization is limited – the editor is pretty restrictive, and you might find Weebly frustrating in its lack of creative freedom.

 - Outdated designs – its templates aren’t as modern and contemporary as its competitors, making it hard to build a website that really stands out.

 - Poor mobile optimization – Weebly’s mobile formatting is lacking, meaning that often your website won’t look as it should do on a smaller screen.

 Powering over 50 million websites worldwide, Weebly is one of the most well-known and popular website builders out there.
 This is thanks to its beginner-friendly structure and affordable prices.
-After testing over 50 different platforms, we feel confident saying that it sits very firmly in our top five website builders.
-Check out all of its scores below:
+However, after our most recent round of testing, Weebly has dropped from an overall score of 4 out of 5 to 3.4.
+That’s a fall of 15.1% and means Weebly is no longer in our top five builders.

 We test every website builder we review here at Website Builder Expert, so that we can bring you the most accurate results and recommendations possible.
 After carrying out in-depth research, using the builder ourselves and asking non-techy people to test it too, we give each builder a score out of five for the most important categories.